Should I root my Android phone

 Unfortunately, some types of tasks, like changing system settings, must be done manually.
 Unless one has root access.

-Another example would be Peace of Mind+ and PlugOffAirplane, both needs root permissions for switching airplane mode.
+Another example would be Peace of Mind+ and PlugOffAirplane, both need root permissions for switching to airplane mode.

 Change DNS settings